strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Updated translation files bundled with the plugin. #3168 (@MaximilianoRicoTabo)
 * BUG FIX/ENHANCEMENT: Improved the padding around list tables on large screens. #3169 (@kimcoleman)
 * BUG FIX: Fixed a PHP warning in the `pmpro_use_default_login_for_confirm_admin_email()` function. #3162 (@MaximilianoRicoTabo)

-= 3.2.2 - 2024-10-12 =
-* ENHANCEMENT: Added screen reader text to identify an empty header row on levels table output. #3161 (@kimcoleman)
-* BUG FIX: Fixed issue where some third party gateways were no longer cancelling subscriptions at the gateway when cancelled locally in WP/PMPro.
-If you were using a gateway that is not included with the core PMPro plugin, please double check all recent cancellations to make sure they were sync'd to your gateway.
-If not, you will have to cancel those subscriptions at the gateway manually. #3164 (@ideadude)

-= 3.2.1 - 2024-10-08 =
-* ENHANCEMENT: Improved the print styles for frontend pages. #3158 (@kimcoleman)
-* BUG FIX: Fixed an issue where payments would not complete when Stripe 3DS was triggered. #3157 (@dparker1005)
-* BUG FIX: Fixed an issue where "file" user fields would not allow uploads if the file restrictions setting was empty. #3156 (@andrewlimaza)
-* BUG FIX: Fixed a deprecation warning when using Stripe Checkout. #3160 (@dparker1005)
-* BUG FIX: Fixed an issue where the "street2" billing address field may not be saved for Stripe payments. (@dparker1005)

-= 3.2 - 2024-10-02 =
-* FEATURE: Users will now receive a notification email when they have an upcoming subscription payment. #3109 (@dparker1005)
-* FEATURE: Added integration with Cloudflare Turnstile. #3123 (@andrewlimaza)
-* ENHANCEMENT: The business address for the website can now be set on the Advanced Settings page and will be shown on invoices. #3134 (@MaximilianoRicoTabo)
-* ENHANCEMENT: Added a table view on the Email Templates settings page. #3128 (@kimcoleman)
-* ENHANCEMENT: Added the Checkbox Group user field type. #3126 (@andrewlimaza)
-* ENHANCEMENT: A default value can now be set for user fields that do not allow multiselect or file uploads. #3132 (@andrewlimaza)
-* ENHANCEMENT: Allowed file types and maximum file sizes can now be set for "File" user fields. #3133 (@andrewlimaza)
-* ENHANCEMENT: Added three new filters at checkout to allow checks at different parts of the checkout process: `pmpro_checkout_checks`, `pmpro_checkout_user_creation_checks`, and `pmpro_checkout_order_creation_checks`. #3137 (@dparker1005)
-* ENHANCEMENT: Now creating a user at checkout even when order creation checks fail. #3137 (@dparker1005)
-* ENHANCEMENT: Memberships on the Membership Account page will now be shown in the order set on the Membership Levels settings page. #3112 (@kimcoleman)
-* ENHANCEMENT: Updated the wording around "legacy keys" and "restricted keys" for the Stripe gateway. #3151 (@dparker1005)
-* BUG FIX/ENHANCEMENT: Street2 billing address lines are now stored separately in the MemberOrder object. #3122 (@dparker1005)
-* BUG FIX: Fixed an issue where payment fields on the update billing page might be wrapped in nested cards. #3143 (@kimcoleman)
-* REFACTOR: Abstracted all "Terms of Service" logic into a single file. #3119 (@dparker1005)
-* REFACTOR: Abstracted all reCAPTCHA logic into a single file. #3105 (@dparker1005)
-* REFACTOR: Cleaned up the checkout preheader flow including deprecating the `pmpro_build_order_for_checkout()` function in favor of inline logic. #3129 (@dparker1005)
-* REFACTOR: Updated the PayPal Express integration to run checkout logic in its `process()` method instead of on actions that are being deprecated. #3116 (@dparker1005)
-* REFACTOR: Updated the Stripe  integration to send users to Stripe Checkout in the `process()` method instead of during the `pmpro_checkout_before_change_membership_level` hook. #3104 (@dparker1005)
-* DEPRECATED: Marking the Authorize.net gateway integration as deprecated.
-Websites that are already using Authorize.net can continue using that gateway, but new sites will not be shown Authorize.net as a gateway option. #3150 (@dparker1005)
-* DEPRECATED: PayPal Express will no longer automatically be enabled as a second payment option when using the deprecated Website Payments Pro gateway.
-This functionality can be restored by using the Add PayPal Express Add On. #3114 (@dparker1005)
-* DEPRECATED: Marked the following filters at checkout as deprecated: `pmpro_checkout_oldemail`, `pmpro_new_user`, `pmpro_require_billing`, and `pmpro_checkout_confirmed`. #3137 (@dparker1005)
-* DEPRECATED: Now throwing deprecation warnings for dynamic order properties that were previously used at by gateways at checkout. #3122 (@dparker1005)
-* DEPRECATED: Marked the `getGatewaySubscriptionStatus()`, `getGatewayTransactionStatus()`, and `confirm()` MemberOrder methods as deprecated. #3129, #3116 (@dparker1005)
-* DEPRECATED: Removed sample code from methods in the `PMProGateway` class and marked sample helper methods as deprecated. #3129 (@dparker1005)

 == Upgrade Notice ==
 = 3.0 =